-Request Payload Object REQUIRED Description Common Template-Attribute, see 2.1.8 No Specifies desired attributes in templates and/or as individual attributes to be associated with the new object that apply to both the Private and Public Key Objects.
-Private Key Template-Attribute, see 2.1.8 No Specifies templates and/or attributes to be associated with the new object that apply to the Private Key Object.
+Request Payload Object REQUIRED Description Common Template-Attribute, see 2.1.7.14 No Specifies desired attributes in templates and/or as individual attributes to be associated with the new object that apply to both the Private and Public Key Objects.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template .
+Private Key Template-Attribute, see 2.1.7.14 No Specifies templates and/or attributes to be associated with the new object that apply to the Private Key Object.
 Order of precedence applies.
-Public Key Template-Attribute, see 2.1.8 No Specifies templates and/or attributes to be associated with the new object that apply to the Public Key Object.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .
+Public Key Template-Attribute, see 2.1.7.14 No Specifies templates and/or attributes to be associated with the new object that apply to the Public Key Object.
 Order of precedence applies.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .

-1202 Table 139: Create Key Pair Request Payload
+Table 150: Create Key Pair Request Payload

-- For multi-instance attributes, the union of the values found in the templates and attributes of the Common, Private, and Public Key Template-Attribute SHALL be used.
-For single-instance attributes, the order of precedence is as follows: - 1. attributes specified explicitly in the Private and Public Key Template-Attribute, then - 2. attributes specified via templates in the Private and Public Key Template-Attribute, then - 3. attributes specified explicitly in the Common Template-Attribute, then - 4. attributes specified via templates in the Common Template-Attribute.
+For multi-instance attributes, the union of the values found in the templates and attributes of the Common, Private, and Public Key Template-Attribute SHALL be used.
+For single-instance attributes, the order of precedence is as follows:

+- 1. attributes specified explicitly in the Private and Public Key Template-Attribute, then - 2. attributes specified via templates in the Private and Public Key Template-Attribute, then - 3. attributes specified explicitly in the Common Template-Attribute, then - 4. attributes specified via templates in the Common Template-Attribute.